serverpod/serverpod_docs/docs/04-concepts/08-file-uploads.md

 :::

 ## How to upload a file
-By default, a `public` and a `private` file storage are set up to use the database.
-If needed, you can replace these or add more configurations for other file storages.
+A `public` and `private` file storage are set up by default to use the database.
+You can replace these or add more configurations for other file storages.

 ### Server-side code
 There are a few steps required to upload a file.
-First, you need to create an upload description on the server and pass it to your app.
+First, you must create an upload description on the server and pass it to your app.
 The upload description grants access to the app to upload the file.
 If you want to grant access to any file, you can add the following code to one of your endpoints.
 However, in most cases, you may want to restrict which files can be uploaded.

 ```dart
 Future<String?> getUploadDescription(Session session, String path) async {